British Sikh MP defends record as landlord amid tenant complaints

 “I am a renters champion.
 I’m proud to rent out homes with secure tenancies at below-market rents,” Athwal said in a detailed statement.

-"I want every one of my tenants to have excellent accommodation; I'm shocked at the reported condition of a number of the properties and have asked the managing agent for an explanation and immediate action to rectify any issues.
-I know it's my responsibility to have issues addressed as soon as they arise and have met with the property management company to understand failures in communication,” he said.
+“I want my tenants to have excellent accommodation.
+I’m shocked at the reported condition of a number of properties and have asked the managing agent for an explanation and immediate action to rectify any issues.
+I know it is my responsibility to have issues addressed as soon as they arise and have met with the property management company to understand failures in communication,” he said.

 “I’m profoundly sorry that tenants have been let down and will be reviewing the property management and how matters are escalated going forward,” he added.

-Athwal, previously a local politician as leader of Redbridge Council, is also required to have a selective property licence in order to rent out a block of seven flats – a system he introduced in 2017 when he was in charge of the council.
+Athwal, previously a local politician as leader of Redbridge Council, is also required to have a selective property licence to rent out a block of seven flats – a system he introduced in 2017 when he oversaw the council.

+Athwal admitted that he had “recently seen an email” which said the licences were due to expire.

-He added: "I am in the process of renewing all licences.
-As council leader I implemented the most rigorous landlord licencing scheme in London in 2017, and expanded the scheme in 2023 and 2024 – the scheme would've been even stronger if Conservative housing secretaries had not repeatedly watered it down.
+“I am in the process of renewing all licences.
+As a council leader, I implemented the most rigorous landlord licencing scheme in London in 2017 and expanded the scheme in 2023 and 2024.
+The scheme would’ve been even stronger if Conservative housing secretaries had not repeatedly watered it down,” Athwal said.

-"In 2019, I led a campaign calling on the government to abolish Section 21 evictions, further protecting tenants' rights, which was again blocked by the Conservatives."
+“In 2019, I led a campaign calling on the government to abolish Section 21 evictions, further protecting tenants’ rights, which was again blocked by the Conservatives,” he added.

 According to the BBC investigation, in one block of seven flats owned by Athwal nearly half the tenants said they had to regularly clean their bathroom ceilings to remove mould.